Film: Final Destination aka: The Final Destination

 During the setup of the Disaster Dominoes that will result in Candice's death, a lot of emphasis is placed upon 1) a tack on a balance beam, 2)loose rotating metal fans, one of which dropped that pipe, 3)water surrounding an electrical wire, which was dripped from the fan, and 4) the loose horizontal bar that another student was using, nearby the fan.
 Turns out someone else steps on the tack afterwards and accidentally knocks over a pail of white powder, which then obscures Candice's vision while she's trying to land from the horizontal bar, and she dies falling down.

-A rather brilliant inversion in 5 :The teddy bear Olivia is gripping as she is getting set up in the LASIK machine has an eye fall out, which foreshadows the inevitable Eye Scream to follow.
+A rather brilliant inversion:The teddy bear Olivia is gripping as she is getting set up in the LASIK machine has an eye fall out, which foreshadows the inevitable Eye Scream to follow.
 However, the eye actually ends up causing her death.
 When she gets free of the LASIK machine, she accidentally steps the heel of her stiletto boot exactly on the eye.
 She trips backs, crashes through a window, and falls to her death.